YunYouJun/nnrm/README.md

 ## Features

+- Support `npm` and `yarn`
+- Smaller Dependencies
-- use node-fetch instead of request for speed test
+  - Use `node-fetch` instead of `request` for speed test
-- use execa instead of npm
+  - Use `execa` instead of `npm`
-- use cac instead of commander
+  - Use `cac` instead of `commander`
-- asynchronously display source speed test results
+- Asynchronously display source speed test results
-- colorful info
+- Colorful console info
-- support npm and yarn
+- Automatically display the registry list after each modification, and mark the current registry

 ## FAQ